Racahana/Delta-demo/README.md

 # Delta-demo
-This is demo git and github class by Apna Collage
+This is demo git and github class by Apna Collage.